osamaalagooz/trivia/README.md

                 }
 ### POST /questions
 - General:
-If provided, updates the rating of the specified question.
-Returns the success value and id of the modified question.
+If provided, creates a new question.
+Returns the success value and id of the created question, a list of objects questions and the number of total_questions.

 - sample:
     ```curl http://127.0.0.1:5000/questions -X POST -H "Content-Type: application/json"